mehdichekori/Art-Gallery/art-gallery/README.md

 - **Museum-Style Labels**: Elegant metadata display showing artist, title, year, medium, and museum
 - **Dynamic Frame Styles**: Randomly selected frames (classic, thin black, gold, ornate, modern) for each artwork
 - **Rich Context**: Click any artwork to expand detailed information and artist biographies (via Wikipedia)
-- **Multiple API Sources**: Fetches from The Met Museum API, Rijksmuseum API, and Wikipedia
+- **Single API Source**: Fetches from The Metropolitan Museum of Art API
 - **Responsive Design**: Optimized for desktop, tablet, mobile, and smart TVs
 - **No Backend Required**: All data fetched directly from public APIs
 - **Fullscreen Support**: Perfect for use as a digital screensaver